albandiguer/albandiguer.github.io/_posts/2022-04-10-k8s-helm-helmsman.md

 ---
 layout: post
-title: 'Kubernetes, Helm, Helmsman'
+title: "Kubernetes, Helm, Helmsman"
 date: 2022-04-10 18:43
 categories: [devops]
-published: true
+published: false
 ---

 This is a review of a toolchain to deal with Kubernetes (k8s) as code for CI, CD and audit purpose, namely Helm and Helmsman.